18.4.0 released Sep 25, 2023

 <format> string must be present.
-If you'd like to know the number of bytes written out, use the optional "bytes-written" clause prior to <format>, in which case <bytes> holds the number of bytes written.
-If this variable is not defined, use "define" clause to create it within the statement.
+If you'd like to know the number of bytes written out, use the optional "bytes-written" clause, in which case <bytes> holds the number of bytes written; use "define" clause to create it within the statement.
 There must be at least one <expression> (it means if you want to print out a simple string literal you still have to use "%s" as format).

 To output data (the string output is "the number is 20" and the number of bytes written is in variable "bwritten"):